Environmentalists, farmers win Dutch court case over Shell Nigeria spills

 Shell settled a similar case in a British court in 2015, agreeing to pay 70 million euros ($85 million) to members of the Niger Delta Bodo community.

-The Dutch appeals court did not hold Shell’s parent company Netherlands-based Royal Dutch Shell directly responsible, but ordered it to install a leak detection system on the Oruma pipeline, the source of several spills in the case.

-The spills addressed by the court case occurred between 2004 and 2007, but pollution from leaking oil pipelines, which Shell maintains are the result of sabotage, remains a major problem in the Niger Delta.
+The spills addressed by the court case occurred between 2004 and 2007, but pollution from leaking oil pipelines remains a major problem in the Niger Delta.

 ($1 = 0.8241 euros)

-Reporting by Bart Meijer; writing by Anthony Deutsch; editing by Jason Neely, Kirsten Donovan
+Reporting by Bart Meijer; Writing by Anthony Deutsch; Editing by Jason Neely, Kirsten Donovan and Jan Harvey

 Our Standards: The Thomson Reuters Trust Principles.